Canadian Civil Liberties Association

 In September 2023, the Canadian Civil Liberties Association began a legal challenge to the Minister of Education and Childhood Development’s revisions to Policy 713.

-Egale Canada, Alter Acadie, Chroma NB and Imprint Youth have applied to intervene as parties with the following goals:
+Egale Canada, Alter Acadie, Chroma NB and Imprint Youth have intervened as parties with the following goals:

 • To represent the interests of gender diverse young people under the age of 16 who are directly affected by the outcome of this case;